enghwa/ecommerce-shopfront-on-aws/0_Prerequisities/README.md

 # AWS Cloud9 - Cloud IDE

-Login to AWS Console, go to *Ireland(eu-west-1) Region* and spin up a AWS Cloud9 environment.
+Login to AWS Console, go to *Ireland(eu-west-1)* region and spin up a AWS Cloud9 environment.
 Please use Firefox or Chrome to open AWS Cloud9.
 If you don't have a VPC including **the default VPC**, you cannot deploy the Cloud9.
 Please create a default VPC first first before launching the Cloud9.

 <details><summary>Create a default VPC for Cloud9</summary>